Inside the Grand Courts

 An installation by Brook Andrew introduces the Indigenous Australian perspectives that resound throughout; colonial era watercolours of Sydney Harbour by Conrad Martens meet significant, contested landscapes by John Glover, WC Piguenit and Eugene von Guérard; and iconic paintings by beloved Australian artists Charles Conder, Tom Roberts, John Russell and Arthur Streeton are shown along with stellar works by leading European moderns Paul Cézanne and Claude Monet.

-Important images of the First World War by war artist Evelyn Chapman join major works by fellow Australian women artists Adelaide Ironside, Dora Ohlfsen, Jane Sutherland and Violet Teague, who take their rightful prominent place alongside 17th-century Dutch painter Maria van Oosterwijck and Canadian Emily Carr.
+Major works by Australian women artists Adelaide Ironside, Dora Ohlfsen, Jane Sutherland and Violet Teague, who take their rightful prominent place alongside Canadian Emily Carr, 17th-century Dutch painter Maria van Oosterwijck and early 19th-century French portraitist Louise Hersent.